-Besides TDE, there is still an on-going argument whether the CL phenomenon is intrinsic to the changes of central engine, or just a result from gas clouds moving into and out along the line of sight.
-If we assume that the CL phenomenon is cased by the intervening material along the line of sight outside the BLR, there will be no significant differences between decomposed ``turn-on'' AGN spectra and dereddened decomposed ``turn-off" AGN spectra.
-Following the methods of \cite{2015ApJ...800..144L} and \cite{2016ApJ...826..188R}, a reddening law \citep{1989ApJ...345..245C} for the dust extinction with $\rm R_{v} = 3.1$ is applied to decompose AGN spectra from ``turn-off" state in the $\rm H\alpha$ region, allowing E(B-V) to be free.
-The best fitted value of E(B-V) is determined by the minimizing $\rm \chi^2$ between ``turn-on" and ``turn-off" continuum emissions within the $\rm H\alpha$ region.
+Besides TDEs, there is still an on-going argument whether the CL phenomenon is intrinsic to the changes of the central engine, or just a result of gas clouds moving in and out along the line of sight.
+If we assume that the CL phenomenon is cased by the intervening material along the line of sight outside the BLR, there will be no significant differences between decomposed ``turn-on'' AGN spectra and dereddened, decomposed ``turn-off" AGN spectra.
+Following the methods of \cite{2015ApJ...800..144L} and \cite{2016ApJ...826..188R}, a reddening law \citep{1989ApJ...345..245C} for the dust extinction with $\rm R_{v} = 3.1$ is applied to decompose the AGN spectra from the ``turn-off" state in the $\rm H\alpha$ region, allowing E(B-V) to be free.
+The best fitted value of E(B-V) is determined by minimizing the $\rm \chi^2$ between the ``turn-on" and ``turn-off" continuum emissions within the $\rm H\alpha$ region.
 Figure ~\ref{fig:obscura} compares the fitted dereddened ``turn-off" spectra in the $\rm H\alpha$ region with the ``turn-on" spectra.
-For object J1319+6753, when considering the low spectral resolution of ``turn-on" state, the emission line profile of dereddend ``turn-off" spectrum is similar to that of ``turn-on" spectrum.
-But for other objects, it is clearly that the $\rm H\alpha$ emission complex in ``turn-off" states can not be reproduced by the same extinction model, which is similar to the results of \cite{2015ApJ...800..144L} and \cite{2016ApJ...826..188R}.
+For the object J1319+6753, when considering the low spectral resolution of the ``turn-on" state, the emission line profile of the dereddend ``turn-off" spectrum is similar to that of the ``turn-on" spectrum.
+But for other objects, it is clear that the $\rm H\alpha$ emission complex in ``turn-off" states can not be reproduced by the same extinction model, which is similar to the results of \cite{2015ApJ...800..144L} and \cite{2016ApJ...826..188R}.
 The larger sample size in our work further suggests that the dust extinction scenario alone can not be responsible for the changes in the CL-AGN spectra.
 As for the object J1319+6753, observations with higher spectral resolution are required to check whether the changes in the optical spectra of J1319+6753 can indeed be modeled by dust extinction.